-A RIT-D stage 1 Consultation Options Screening Report was published on JEN's website on 22 August 2024.
-This report outlined the potential credible options being considered and assessed whether the proposed network solutions to address the need, could be modified in scope or replaced by a non-network or SAPS solution.
-The analysis concluded that there may be a credible non-network or SAPS option (or a combination of such options, including with a network option) that could address the identified need within the Somerton supply area.
+A RIT-D stage 1 consultation options screening report was published on JEN's website on 22 August 2024.
+This report was prepared to present the potential credible options being considered and establish whether the proposed network solutions to address the need, could be changed in scope or otherwise altered in response to a non-network or SAPS solution.
+It was concluded from the analysis presented in that report that there could be a potential credible non-network or SAPS option (or any combination of those options, or with a network option) that could address the identified need within the Somerton supply area.

-JEN did not receive any submissions, nor any proposals for alternative non-network or SAPS solutions, during the stage 1 consultation period.
+Notwithstanding this analysis, JEN did not receive any submissions, nor any proposals for alternative non-network or SAPS solutions, during the stage 1 consultation period.